Background

 • Economic factors that make counterfeiting or substitution attractive;

-• Accessibility to through the supply chain;
+• Accessibility to raw through the supply chain;

 • Refinement of routine testing to identify counterfeit resources;